How to Estimate Your Take-Home Pay in Canada in 2026

 Canada Pension Plan (CPP) Contributions

 CPP is funded through contributions deducted from employees’ pay as well as equivalent contributions made by employers.
-For 2025, CPP contribution rates are 5.95% on earnings up to $71,300 for employees and employers.
+For 2026, the total combined CPP contribution rate (base plus first additional) is 5.95% on earnings up to the YMPE of $74,600.
+If your earnings for 2026 exceed $74,600, an additional CPP contribution (CPP2) may apply on earnings between $74,600 and $85,000.

-The maximum contributory earnings set the ceiling on how much income is subject to CPP contributions.
+The maximum contributory earnings set the ceiling on the income subject to CPP contributions.
 Earnings above this amount are CPP-exempt.
-Your annual CPP contributions are capped based on hitting the maximum at the set contribution rate.
+Your annual CPP contributions are capped at the maximum contribution rate.

 Employment Insurance (EI) Premiums

-Like CPP, EI is funded through mandatory payroll deductions from employees and equivalent contributions from employers.
+Like CPP, EI is funded through mandatory payroll deductions from employees and employer contributions.
 Service Canada determines EI premium rates and maximum insurable earnings each year.

 Quebec Parental Insurance Plan (QPIP) Premiums